Precast Concrete Box Culverts

 We can manufacture skewed and splayed culvert units where required.

-Finally, we have developed standard details including closing walls that allow our culverts to be used as attenuation tanks.
+Finally, we have developed standard details including closing walls that allow our culverts for use as attenuation tanks.

 We are proud to have worked on some of the biggest infrastructure projects in Ireland and the UK.